Aryalexa/42-b2bRoot/6-Bonus.md

 - Once MariaDB is installed, create both a DB and a user for WordPress to use.
   - Let's enter "mariadb mode".
   - The DB can be named as you wish.
-  - Create the user (the below instruction creates a user with the username 'login' who can connect only from localhost and has the password '12345')
+  - Create a user user with your login (the below instruction creates a user with the username 'login' to connect from localhost, and has the password 'password')
   - Grant the user privileges (all) for the new DB.
   - Use "flush" to refresh the privileges and get last changes.
 ```
-$ mariadb
+$ sudo mariadb
 mdb > CREATE DATABASE my_wp_database;
 mdb > SHOW DATABASES;
-mdb > CREATE USER 'login'@'localhost' IDENTIFIED BY '12345';
+mdb > CREATE USER 'login'@'localhost' IDENTIFIED BY 'password';
-mdb > GRANT ALL PRIVILEGES ON wp_database.* TO 'gemartin'@'localhost';
+mdb > GRANT ALL PRIVILEGES ON my_wp_database.* TO 'login'@'localhost';
 mdb > FLUSH PRIVILEGES;
 mdb > exit
 $
 ```
 ##### 🔸 PHP
+- Install what is necessary to execute PHP web applications and to allow them to communicate with databases.
+  - `sudo apt install php-cgi php-mysql`.

 > 🌳
 >
 > PHP is a server-side scripting language widely used for web development, and a PHP runtime provides the necessary infrastructure for interpreting and executing PHP code.